Tubes in sub-Riemannian geometry and a Weyl's invariance result for curves in the Heisenberg groups: Introduction

 Inspired by Weyl's results, we study the volume of tubes in more general metric spaces, and more precisely in (sub-)Riemannian manifolds.
 This research is motivated by the recent works in this area \cite{F-StainerBalls,Balogh-Steiner,R-tub-neigh}, which focused on the case of tubes around \emph{hypersurfaces} embedded in the Heisenberg group, and \cite{BB-Steiner3D}, for tubes around hypersurfaces in three-dimensional contact structures.
 (In this case, the corresponding volume asymtptotics are known as \emph{Steiner's formulas}.)
 See also \cite{BBL-balls} where, with a different spirit, the authors study the volume of small balls in three-dimensional contact structures.

-We develop the theory at the greatest level of generality (in the $C^k$ category), addressing the case of non-characteristic submanifolds of arbitrary codimension embedded in a general, possibly rank-varying, sub-Riemannian manifold.
+We develop the theory for $C^k$ non-characteristic submanifolds of arbitrary codimension embedded in a general, possibly rank-varying, sub-Riemannian manifold.
 In the specific case of the Heisenberg groups, we prove that the volume of small tubes around curves does not depend on the way the curve is isometrically embedded, but only on its Reeb angle.
 This result extends the classical Euclidean one due to Weyl.
 Its proof is based on a symmetry argument of independent interest, new even in the Euclidean setting.